 Rainforest Alliance certification comes with many benefits for companies.
 We provide systems to trace and verify certified products throughout the supply chain.
 We develop certification policies and standards, manage a certification database and a quality control system for certification bodies, and manage complaints and appeals.
 We offer field training and technical support to farmers, and we engage in advocacy activities to encourage sustainable government policies and programs.
 We also promote the Rainforest Alliance certification seal in the marketplace, measure its impact, and create communications tools to raise public awareness and support companies in their marketing efforts.

-There are five costs for companies, when applicable:
+There are four costs for companies, when applicable:

-- The Sustainability Investment, which is an investment that buyers of Rainforest Alliance certified agricultural products make to help farmers meet the Rainforest Alliance certification requirements.
+- The Sustainability Investment (SI), which is an investment that buyers of Rainforest Alliance certified agricultural products make to help farmers meet and maintain the Rainforest Alliance certification requirements.
+This amount is negotiable (except in bananas and fresh fruits, where a minimum value of 5.50 US$ per MT is applicable).
+The Rainforest Alliance does not gain any revenue or fees associated with companies paying the Sustainability Investment (SI).

 Royalty by crop